 Polyoxometalates form through self-assembly of a large number of metal atoms bridged by oxygen atoms.
 Potential uses include catalysis, electronics, and medicine.
-Insights into the self-organization processes could also be of use in developing functional chemical systems like "molecular machines".
+Insights into the self-

 Polyoxometalates offer a nearly unlimited variety of structures.
 However, it is not easy to find new ones, because the aggregation of complex inorganic molecules to gigantic molecules is a process that is difficult to predict.
 It is necessary to find conditions under which the building blocks aggregate and then also crystallize, so that they can be characterized.